 Applicants must ensure that they send a certified copy of their degree certificate(s) and certified transcripts of their pre-university records along with their application.
 If the certificates or transcripts are not in English or Dutch a certified translation into English must also be provided.
 Applicants who are in their final year of studies may apply by submitting a statement of enrollment with a predicted graduation date and transcripts of subjects passed so far.

-Students are exempted from proving proficiency in English if they are a native speaker and have completed secondary education, or have already completed a bachelor programme, in one of the following countries: USA, UK, Ireland, New Zealand, Australia.
+Students are exempted from proving proficiency in English if they are a native speaker and have completed secondary education, or have already completed a bachelor programme, in one of the following countries: USA, UK, Ireland, New Zealand, Australia, Singapore, and Malta.

 Applicants who do not fulfill the aforementioned requirement(s) for exemption must provide adequate evidence of proficiency in English.
 The following tests are accepted:

-- (International) internet TOEFL (to be sent in through our institutional code 7191): score of at least 100, all sections sufficient (so at least 21 on each section);
+(International) TOEFL (iBT*) score of at least 100, all sections sufficient (so at least 21 on each section) to be sent in through our institutional code 7191

-Applicants who have an IB or EB diploma, or GCE can make a request for exemption from taking one of the English proficiency tests mentioned above under certain conditions:
+Applicants can make a request for exemption from taking one of the English proficiency tests mentioned above under certain conditions:

-- IB students: students that have their International Baccalaureate diploma obtained from a school of which the sole medium of instruction is English can be exempt from taking an English proficiency test as mentioned above.
-Alternatively, students that have passed Higher Level English (first language) can also be exempt from taking an English proficiency test as mentioned above.
+IB students: students that obtained their international Baccalaureate diploma from a school of which the sole medium of instruction is English can be exempted from taking an English proficiency test as mentioned above.
+Alternatively, students that have passed Higher Level English (first language) can also be exempted from taking an English proficiency test as mentioned above.
 If students have passed English at Standard level, they will have to have scored at least 5 (out of 7) points on English to be considered for exemption.
 On top of that, their total IB-score should be 35.
 Students that have taken English B (at Standard level) have to present an English proficiency test score in all cases.

-- GCE students: if you have passed a sufficient number of A-levels, one of which is ‘English’, you can be exempt from taking an English proficiency test as mentioned above.
+GCE students: students that have passed at least three A-levels can be exempted from taking an English proficiency test as mentioned above.

 All students should always apply for such exemptions if applicable.
 However, it is ultimately the Admissions Board who decides on these matters.
-If unsure whether you meet an exemption as listed above, please contact the admissions office directly at llb.admission rug.nl for clarification (include your application number in the email).
+If unsure whether you meet an exemption as listed above, applicants with non-Dutch qualifications should contact the admissions office directly through this form for clarification.

 Applicants from Cameroon should take the British Council’s English Language Test (IELTS) to avoid problems in a later stage of the procedure when they are applying for visa.